UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 by “calling” the object name.

-In these slides we can differentiate between the code that we typed in with a light grey background and it’s output which is coloured with a dark grey background.
+In these slides we can differentiate between the code that we typed in with a light grey background and it’s output which has a dark grey background.

 From this dataframe, we can see that there are 25 different candy bars and 6 columns.